PennLINC/aslprep/docs/workflows.rst

-A new *preproc* :abbr:`ASL (Arterial Spin Labelling)` series is generated from either the slice-timing corrected data or the original data (if :abbr:`STC (slice-timing correction)` was not applied) in the original space.
+A new *preproc* :abbr:`ASL (Arterial Spin Labelling)` series is generated from the original data in the original space.
 All volumes in the :abbr:`ASL (Arterial Spin Labelling)` series are resampled in their native space by concatenating the mappings found in previous correction workflows (:abbr:`HMC (head-motion correction)` and :abbr:`SDC (susceptibility-derived distortion correction)`, if executed)